-As of June 30, 2022, we had eight full-time employees, not including contract personnel and outsourced service providers.
+As of June 30, 2023, we had eleven full-time employees, not including contract personnel and outsourced service providers.
+Due to our current focus on non-operating properties, our staff is disproportionately weighted towards higher wage professionals.
 We believe that we have positive relations with our employees.
 Our team is broadly experienced in oil and natural gas operations, development, acquisitions, and financing.
 We follow a strategy of outsourcing most of our property accounting, human resources, administrative, and other non-core functions.
-For our full-time employees, our benefits package, as determined by our Board of Directors, includes medical, dental, and vision insurance, 401(k) contributions based on a portion of the employee's base salary, short and long-term performance-based and service-based incentive pay (i.e., annual bonuses and stock awards), and paid time off.
+For our full-time employees, our benefits package, as determined by our Board of Directors, includes medical, dental, and vision insurance, short-term disability, 401(k) contributions based on a portion of the employee's base salary, short and long-term performance-based and service-based incentive pay (i.e., annual bonuses and stock awards), and paid time off.